deadlysyn/ethereum-experiment/README.md

 The relative immaturity of the market along with rapidly evolving standards and legislation make KYC and other concerns specific to regulated commodities a moving target.
-More market research and expert opinion would be required to know how best to proceed.
+More market research and expert opinion is required to know how best to proceed.

 Contracts are written in Solidity, a new language with immature tooling, testing and other best practices which evolve in more mature languages over time.
 Tokens, organizations,